MicrosoftDocs/visualstudio-docs/docs/cross-platform/getting-started-with-visual-studio-tools-for-unity.md

 ## Next steps

- To learn how to work with and debug your Unity project in Visual Studio, see [Using Visual Studio Tools for Unity](../cross-platform/using-visual-studio-tools-for-unity.md).
+ To learn how to work with and debug your Unity project in Visual Studio, see [Use Visual Studio Tools for Unity](../cross-platform/using-visual-studio-tools-for-unity.md).